• Recipes

 How to freeze

-Cakes stay more fresh when they’re frozen.
-Place cake slices in an airtight container and then place the container in a freezer bag.
-Freeze for up to a couple of months.
-Bring back to room temperature before serving.
+Cake stays fresher when frozen; place slices in an airtight container, then place the container in a freezer bag and freeze for up to 2 months.

 As always, have a blessed day and happy baking!